GDPR: how to be transparent to data subjects in my research?

 Informing the persons whose personal data are processed (the data subjects) is one of the basic principles and obligations of the General Data Protection Regulation (GDPR).

-As a researcher, it's your responsibility to communicate this information to the data subjects in clear and simple language, and in a concise, transparent, comprehensible and easily accessible format.
+As a researcher, it's your responsibility to provide information about your research to the data subjects in your research.

-In the context of a research project you can provide this information in various ways, such as via a privacy statement or an information letter (this information letter doesn't have to be signed by the parties involved, but you must make it available).
+• information must be provided in writing (including electronic means).
+In the context of a research project, you can provide the information in different ways, such as via a privacy statement or an information letter (the information letter doesn’t have to be signed by the data subject, but you must make it available);

 Personal data collected directly from the data subjects

-If you collect the personal data directly from the data subjects through, for example, an interview, survey or questionnaire, you can use the checklist in the attachments below (checklist_primair_ENG) to ensure that the data subjects are informed in an appropriate manner.
+If you collect the personal data directly from the data subjects through, for example, an interview, survey or questionnaire (primary collection), you can use the checklist in the attachments below (checklist_primair_ENG) to ensure that the data subjects are informed in an appropriate manner.

 Personal data not collected from the data subjects themselves